 Dr Ying Teo

-Ying Teo is a dermatology trainee who has an interest in Severe Cutaneous Adverse Drug Reactions (SCARs), in particular Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS).
-She is currently undertaking a post-graduate project exploring transcriptomic changes in DRESS compared to other diseases in order to validate biomarkers for identification of causative drug and evaluating the utility of skin tests in diagnostic work-up in DRESS.
+I am a dermatology trainee who has an interest in Severe Cutaneous Adverse Drug Reactions (SCARs), in particular Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS).
+I am currently undertaking a post-graduate project exploring transcriptomic changes in DRESS compared to other diseases in order to validate biomarkers for identification of causative drug and evaluating the utility of skin tests in diagnostic work-up in DRESS.

 Although I now work with the Faculty of Medicine, my background is actually in mathematics!
-I gained my BSc Mathemetics from the University of Essex in 2013, before moving to Devon to train as a teacher.
-Following this, I worked for 3 years as a primary school teacher before returning to university to continue my studies.
-I found a passion for applying mathematics to biological contexts during my MSc Mathematical biology, Ecology and Medicine at Heriot Watt University in Edinburgh and so I chose to persue this with a PhD with the Systems Immunology Group.
+I gained my BSc Mathemetics from the University of Essex in 2013, before training as a pprimary school teacher.
+Having decided to change careers, I found a passion for applying mathematics to biological contexts.
+After completing my Masters degree at Heriot Watt University I had the opportunity to join the Systems Immunology Group.

 My PhD involves developing mathematical models of keratinocyte signalling pathways and combining them with novel parameter estimation techniques and exerimental data to make predictions about immune responses in the skin.